andrasq/node-docs/baas-cpu-usage.md

 `request` with a thin wrapper.

 The results look really promising, cpu usage down by 60% and network traffic down by more than 80%.
-We did have to fix an integration glitch where we didn't notice that the code was modifying the now shared metadata object, and we are currently looking for a workaround for a node-v6.9.1 memory management glitch that breaks the service, but this approach is definitely viable.
+We did have to fix an integration glitch where we didn't notice how the now shared metadata object was used, and we are still looking for a workaround for a node-v6.9.1 memory management glitch that breaks the service, but this approach is definitely viable.

 Lessons Learned